 We also bumped into Sam Manicom at the Adventure Bike Shop stand, another extremely nice chap who again is extremely knowledgable when it comes to adventure riding.
 He also recommended reading “In Search of Greener Grass” by Graham Field so I’ve ordered a copy and will be making my way through it later this week.

-The last bike I want to mention in this post is one that neither David or I had even considered, in fact I’m not sure we even knew of its existence.
+The last bike I want to mention in this post is one that I hadn’t even considered, in fact I’m not sure I even knew of its existence.
 Benelli isn’t a brand synonymous with adventure bike riding but the TRK500 certainly looks the part.
 With it’s spoked wheels, 17in/19in combination, low sweat height and adventure styling the bike certainly looks the part.
 On closer inspection there is a lot of plastic up front that would be extremely vulnerable in a fall with rubber coolant pipes dangerously exposed to the elements on the left side.
 Sitting on the bike it was extremely comfortable and I made good contact with the ground, something of a rarity on new bikes these days.
 The switch gear felt a little on the cheap side but the rear rack was one of the most solid I’ve seen in ages.

 Could it be a potential bike for the trip?
 Well if the MCN write up is anything to go by I doubt it very much, a shame because it is a good looking machine that has potential.

 The Mash 400 Adventure is a bike that I have never seen in the flesh.
 Based on the Sinis serious of bikes out of China the 400 Adventure has a Honda XBR400cc single cylinder engine built under licence in China.